dinther/SimCom/SimComMon/readme.md

 For example: `A:NAV OBS:1,degrees,FLOAT,1000,0.1`

 #### VarType
-VarType is optional if you just use the simconnect variables as published on https://docs.flightsimulator.com/html/Programming_Tools/SimVars/Simulation_Variables.htm and https://docs.flightsimulator.com/html/Programming_Tools/Event_IDs/Event_IDs.htm
+VarType is optional if you just use the simconnect variables as published on [SimConnect variables](https://docs.flightsimulator.com/html/Programming_Tools/SimVars/Simulation_Variables.htm) and [SimConnect events](https://docs.flightsimulator.com/html/Programming_Tools/Event_IDs/Event_IDs.htm)

 SimCom considers variables and events the same thanks to the power of the WASimCommander library.
 Where possible SimCom will assign the correct VarType if you don't provide one.
 You can find a description of the various var types here https://docs.flightsimulator.com/html/Additional_Information/Reverse_Polish_Notation.htm

 #### Name
 This is required.
-This can be a simconnect variable name or a simconnect event name but also custom variables all thanks the power of the WASimCommander library.
+This can be a simconnect variable name or a simconnect event name but also custom variables and even calculated vsariables all thanks the power of the WASimCommander library.

 #### Index
 Some variables also require an index value.
 For examle `NAV OBS:1` The index follows after the variable name separated by a colon as shown.